joern-daudert/aam-bootcamp/create_traits/README.md

-## Exercise 1.3: Data Ingestion from Offline Sources
+## Exercise 2: Build Traits & Segments
-In this exercise, the goal is to onboard external data like CRM Data in Platform.
+In this exercise, the goal is to define traits in AAM and assign them to a Segment.

 ### Learning Objectives

-- Learn how to ingest XDM-formatted data files (*.parquet)
+- Learn how to create a trait based on key:value pairs
 - Learn the web UI for data ingestion
 - Understand the data governance features of Experience Platform